GemHunt/movidius-on-rpi/README.md

 # movidius-on-rpi
 **I documented this install afterwards, it’s not great, but it’s a great start for another install:**
 * The best source of information is the forum: https://ncsforum.movidius.com/

-* I downloaded 2017-09-07 Raspbian Stretch and wrote a 32GB card with Win32DiskImager.
+* I downloaded 2017-09-07 Raspbian Stretch and wrote a 32GB card with Win32DiskImager
 * Turned on the RPi camera and SSH
 * Change the local to “Chicago”
 * Changed the keyboard to US  (Must!)
-* Change the password
+* Change the root password
 * mkdir workspace
   (Required to because the example programs are hardcoded to use this dir)
 * cd workspace